sumimakito/AwesomeQRCode/README.md

-renderOption.setPatternScale(0.35f); // (optional) specify a scale for patterns renderOption.setRoundedPatterns(true); // (optional) if true, blocks will be drawn as dots instead renderOption.setClearBorder(true); // if set to true, the background will NOT be drawn on the border area renderOption.setColor(color); // set a color palette for the QR code renderOption.setBackground(background); // set a background, keep reading to find more about it renderOption.setLogo(logo); // set a logo, keep reading to find more about it
+renderOption.setPatternScale(0.35f); // (optional) specify a scale for patterns renderOption.setRoundedPatterns(true); // (optional) if true, blocks will be drawn as dots instead renderOption.setClearBorder(true); // if set to true, the background will NOT be drawn on the border area renderOption.setcolorQR(color); // set a color palette for the QR code renderOption.setBackground(background); // set a background, keep reading to find more about it renderOption.setLogo(logo); // set a logo, keep reading to find more about it
 ```